-Users experience the error message “ERR_ADDRESS_UNREACHABLE” when they are unable to access certain websites on their computer.
-It should be mentioned beforehand that this issue can be either at your side or at the server side.
+Users experience the error message “ERR_ADDRESS_UNREACHABLE” when they are unable to access certain websites on their computers.
+It should be mentioned beforehand that this issue can be either on your side or at the server side.

 What causes the error “ERR_ADDRESS_UNREACHABLE” in Google Chrome?

 The reasons why you might experience this error message when accessing websites on Google Chrome are but are not limited to:

 - Router issues: Your router might be in an error state which might be causing issues in submitting requests to the designated ports.